Top mobile app development languages

 With several mobile programming languages to choose from, you have to consider multiple factors, pros, and cons, as well as the popularity of the language, before making your decision to build the most popular mobile app.
 Once you’ve chosen the best mobile programming language and built a business app, you step into the marketing stage which demands a suite of best marketing apps to scale up your development efforts.

-In this article, we have curated a list of top 15 mobile app programming languages which are best langauge for apps and also will help you choose the best quickly and get you started with your mobile app.
+In this article, we have curated a list of top 16 mobile app programming languages which will help you choose the best quickly and get you started with your mobile app.

 - Versatile and Flexible language and can used in many ways through Node.js